nocalhost/nocalhost.github.io/docs/guides/how-devmode-work.md

 Nocalhost iterates over every item the `containers[*].dev[*].portForward` array defined in the `config.yaml` and starts port-forwarding for each of the entries and the port mappings they define in the `portForward` section.

 :::note
 Before starting the actual port-forwarding, Nocalhost waits until the containers and services are ready.
-You should see the following messages in IDE output.
+You should see the following messages in IDE output:

 ```bash
 Syncthing port-forward pod ratings-5dfbc89c59-r7wg5, namespace default